rickyclarkson/scala-training/README.md

 No semi-colons.
 Unlike JavaScript where you don't need semi-colons but should add them, in Scala there's no real benefit to adding them.

+We'll delve into some more good stuff later.

 How do I set it up?
 ===================